robbie888/TryHackMe/MrRobotRoom.md

 ![image](https://user-images.githubusercontent.com/60744763/128162696-eee5cb1e-5a0f-479d-ad38-b08b2adde595.png)

 Now load the list we downloaded earlier.
-First, lets see if there are many duplicates and remove them before running the attack.
+When loading the list I noticed a lot of duplicates in the dic file, so lets remove them before running the attack.

 ![image](https://user-images.githubusercontent.com/60744763/128162745-c047ddc5-64df-4376-9240-be54607789fa.png)